Niall-Keating/Notes/Work/Lvlogics/Padraig DMS Sync 30082022.md

 	- When they create a group on the DMS, this name is not reflected on the dashboard, they have to find the *NULL* row in the lsit and then use the edit button to name it.
 		- This would be streamlined for them if the asset could be named frmo thre DMS
 		- (NK) - This is Possible
+	- I proposed using org units on the new site as this will save a significant amount of effort for us.
 - They often have multiple browser tabs open with multipls pages, i.e. device list/edit pages, groups, dashboard, rules etc
-	- Would be very convientent if you could go to a devices strapping table and edit pa
+	- Would be very convientent if you could go to a devices strapping table and edit page from the dashbaord

-Go to device from tb url
-	and strapping
+		- (NK) - This is posssible
+-

 Org units